Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Quantum causal querying

-Moving on to the implementation of the quantum algorithm, three registers are needed.
-The first register, $\ket{e}$, encodes the states of all edges.
-We define the Boolean functions \beq s_j \equiv \underset{i\in s_j}{\bigwedge} e_{i} ~, \qquad \bar s_j \equiv \underset{i\in s_j}{\bigwedge} \bar e_{i} ~, \eeq where $s_j$ labels the set of edges $e_i$ depending on the same linear combination of loop momenta.
-The bar in $\bar{s}_j$ denotes that the qubit states in this set are inverted with XNOT gates, $\ket{\bar e_{i}} = X\ket{e_{i}}$.
-The number of edges in the set $s_j$ is denoted by $n_{s_j}$ and the total number of edges in the corresponding multiloop topology is $n=\sum_j n_{s_j}$.
-The second register required, $\ket{a}$, collects the causal conditions in eloop clauses.
-The last register, $\ket{out}$, stores the validation of the causal solutions in what is known as the oracle's marker.
+The implementation of the quantum algorithm requires three registers, $\ket{e}$, $\ket{a}$ and $\ket{\text{out}}$.
+The first register, $\ket{e}$, encodes the states of the edges.
+For each edge, $\ket{0}$ represents propagation in one direction, and $\ket{1}$ in the opposite direction.
+We define the Boolean functions \beq s_j \equiv \underset{i\in s_j}{\bigwedge} e_{i} ~, \qquad \bar s_j \equiv \underset{i\in s_j}{\bigwedge} \bar e_{i} ~, \eeq where $s_j$ labels the edge set $e_i$ depending on the same linear combination of loop momenta.
+The bar in $\bar{s}_j$ denotes that the qubit states in this set are inverted with NOT gates, $\ket{\bar e_{i}} = X\ket{e_{i}}$.
+The number of edges in the set $s_j$ is denoted by $n_{s_j}$ and the total number of edges describing the corresponding multiloop topology is $n=\sum_j n_{s_j}$, which is the size of the register $\ket{e}$.
+The second required register is $\ket{a}$.
+It collects the causal conditions in eloop clauses, and its size is $m$, corresponding to the number of sub-eloops that need to be tested.
+The last register, $\ket{\text{out}}$, stores the validation of the causal solutions in what is known as the oracle's marker.
+The algorithm takes as a first step the initialisation of all the quantum registers.
+The register encoding the edges' states, $\ket{e}$, is initialised in a uniform superposition by applying Hadamard gates to each of its $n$ qubits, $\ket{e}=H^{\otimes n}\ket{0}$.
+For the eloop clauses, the $m$ qubits in the register $\ket{a}$ are initialised to $\ket{1}$ by applying NOT gates, $\ket{a}= X^{\otimes m} \ket{0}$.
+The oracle's marker qubit, $\ket{\text{out}}$, is initialised to one of the Bell states by applying $\ket{\text{out}}=H(X\ket{0})=H\ket{1}\equiv\ket{-}$.